dennism501/graphy-react-interview/README.md

 ### Limitations

 * Does not handle browser resizing.
-* Would like to make this more re-usable, where you would add the annotations component as a child of a block element that you want to be able to add annotations to, and it would work.
-You'd be able to only add annotations within the bounds of that element, and it would self contain all of the annotations.
+* Would like to make this more re-usable, where you would add the annotations component to a component (i.e. a graph), and then you'll be able to add annotations to that graph out of the box
-* Does no collision testing currently (i.e. if an annotation is outside of the contents of the body, we should display it in a different way)
+* Currently there is no collision detection (i.e. if an annotation is outside of the contents of the body (or the parent container), we should display it in a different way)
 * Does not handle long unbroken text very well (essentially just hides it)

 ### The Future/If I had more time